FEATURED ON

 2. Detach the Lower Extension or Shoe

 Most downpipes have a removable elbow or extension at ground level.
 Unclip or unscrew it to create an exit point for flushed debris.
-If your downpipe connects directly to an underground stormwater drain, you’ll need to work from the top only—forcing material into a buried line can block the entire system.
+If your downpipe connects directly to an underground stormwater line linked to the Sydney Water network, work from the top only — forcing material into a buried line can block the whole system and cause problems for your street’s drainage.

 3. Flush With a Garden Hose From the Top